mudler/luet/README.md

 Luet is not feature-complete yet, it can build, install/uninstall/upgrade packages - but it doesn't support yet all the features you would normally expect from a Package Manager nowadays.

+# Dependency solving

+Luet uses SAT and Reinforcement learning engine for dependency solving.
+It encodes the package requirements into a SAT problem, using gophersat to solve the dependency tree and give a concrete model as result.

+## SAT encoding

+Each package and its constraints are encoded and built around [OPIUM](https://ranjitjhala.github.io/static/opium.pdf).
+Additionally, Luet treats also selectors seamlessly while building the model, adding *ALO* ( *At least one* ) and *AMO* ( *At most one* ) rules to guarantee coherence within the installed system.

+## Reinforcement learning

+Luet also implements a small and portable qlearning agent that will try to solve conflict on your behalf when they arises while trying to validate your queries against the system model.

+To leverage it, simply pass ```--solver-type qlearning``` to the subcommands that supports it ( you can check out by invoking ```--help``` ).

 ## Documentation

 [Documentation](https://luet-lab.github.io/docs) is available, or